The regularity of almost all edge ideals: Background

 \begin{definition} We say that a pair of non-negative integers $(s,t)$ is a \emph{covering pair} for a graph $G$ if there is a function $f\colon V_G\to[s+t]$ such that, if we set $V_i:=\{v\in V_G\mid f(v)=i\}$, then $G[V_i]$ is a clique for $1\le i\le s$ and $G[V_i]$ is an independent set for $s+1\le i\le s+t$.
 If $(s,t)$ is a covering pair for $G$, we call $G$ an \emph{$(s,t)$-template}. \end{definition}

 One may observe the following: \begin{enumerate} \item Any of the cliques or independent sets in the definition above may be empty.
-So in particular if a graph $G$ is an $(s,t)$-template, then $G$ is also an $(s',t')$-template for any $s'\ge s$ and $t'\ge t$. \item The $(0,k)$-templates are exactly the $k$-colorable graphs in the ``classical'' sense, and the $(1,1)$-templates are commonly known as split graphs. \end{enumerate}
+So in particular if a graph $G$ is an $(s,t)$-template, then $G$ is also an $(s',t')$-template for any $s'\ge s$ and $t'\ge t$. \item The $(0,2)$-templates are the bipartite graphs.
+The $(0,k)$-templates are exactly the $k$-colorable graphs in the ``classical'' sense, and the $(1,1)$-templates are commonly known as split graphs. \end{enumerate}

 \begin{example} Consider $P_5$, the path on five vertices.
 The pair $(2,0)$ is not a covering pair for $P_5$ because the largest cliques in $P_5$ are edges, and two edges are not enough to cover all of $P_5$.
 On the other hand $(2,1)$ is a covering pair for $P_5$: one may pick as independent set the middle point of $P_5$ and as the two cliques the first and last edge.
 Notice that this is not the unique way to cover $P_5$ with two cliques and one independent set.
 For instance, the independent set could also consist of the first, third and fifth vertex, and the two cliques would then consist of the two remaining vertices, one vertex each. \end{example}